AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-overview.md

 uid: gs-overview
 ---

-# Step 3A: Log into AVEVA Data Hub
+# Step 3A: Log in to AVEVA Data Hub

-Log into AVEVA Data Hub.
+Log in to AVEVA Data Hub.

 **Note:** These browsers are supported for the most recent three versions, unless otherwise stated: Microsoft Edge, Google Chrome, Mozilla Firefox